NATTools/stunserver/docker_build.md

-# So I remember how to do this..
+b# So I remember how to do this..

 docker build -t nattools/stunserver:0.0.3 .
 docker login